Morikoi/asteroid-blaster/docs/topics/platforms.md

 #### Hot Topics

-- [Google donated Sqlcomment to OpenTelemetry](https://devops.com/google-donates-sqlcommenter-to-o
+- [Google donated Sqlcomment to OpenTelemetry](https://devops.com/google-donates-sqlcommenter-to-opentelemetry-project/) in Sep 2021.
+This h